Mekhlin/Chopped-EVA/README.md

 Installation
 ----------------------------
-Copy the contents of GameData into the GameData folder in your KSP installation directory.
+* Copy the contents of GameData into the GameData folder in your KSP installation directory
+* Start a game.
+* Open the in-game settings and select Chopped EVA.
+* Enable EVA chopping.

 Requires
 ----------------------------